tcapelle/gpt_translate/README.md

 ## Github Action

-We supply a `action.yml` file to use this library in a Github Action.
+We supply an [action.yml file](action.yml) to use this library in a Github Action.
 It is not much tested, but it should work.

 - You will need to setup your [Weights & Biases](https://wandb.ai/site) API key as a secret in your Github repository as `WANDB_API_KEY`.